theGusPassos/theGusPassos/README.md

 My non productive hours are spent watching horror movies and anime, playing online with friends and listening to music with questionable quality.

-you can follow me on twitter ([@theguspassos](https://twitter.com/theguspassos)) if any of that is also of your interest, I'm always happy to interact with strangers online.
+you can follow me on twitter ([@theguspassos](https://twitter.com/_guspassos)) if any of that is also of your interest, I'm always happy to interact with strangers online.

-## Credits

-My readme profile header was made by [@xkobita](https://www.instagram.com/xkobita/)

-and my profile pic with my pets was made by [@kumamaskie](https://www.instagram.com/kumamaskie/)